kovidgoyal/kitty/docs/kittens/hints.rst

 for example, by ``ls --hyperlink=auto``.
 You can also :doc:`customize what actions are taken for different types of URLs <../open_actions>`.

+.. note:: If there are more hints than letters, hints will use multiple letters.
+In this case, when you press the first letter, only hints starting with that letter are displayed.
+Pressing the second letter will select that hint or press :kbd:`Enter` or :kbd:`Space` to select the empty hint.

 The hints kitten is very powerful to see more detailed help on its various options and modes of operation, see below.
 You can use these options to create mappings in :file:`kitty.conf` to select various different text